adriano22jr/MedGraph/README.md

 - **Edge Left-click**: Shows infos on the selected link and the nodes connected by it.

 ### Nodes Search
-- **Typing into the Search bar**: Focus a node that was searched in Search bar
+- **Typing into the Search bar**: Focus a node that was searched in Search bar.

 ## Credits 👨🏻‍👦🏻‍👦🏻